 This American Dream Employment Network training explains the available Social Security disability and work incentives.
 Presented in understandable language for beneficiaries by a certified Work Incentive Practitioner with over 25 years of experience providing advisement.
-This training is 90-minutes in length and provides important, up to date SSA information.
+This training is one hour in length and provides important, up-to-date SSA information.

 ABLE Accounts are tax-advantaged savings accounts for individuals with disabilities and their families.
 Learn more through the ABLE National Resource Center.
 In an ABLE Account, the beneficiary of the account is the account owner, and income earned by the account owner will not be taxed.
 At the ABLE National Resource Center numerous videos provides information and answers to frequently asked questions.

 The Earned Income Tax Credit, EITC is a benefit for working people with low to moderate income.
 To qualify, you must meet certain requirements and file a tax return, even if you do not owe any tax or are not required to file.
 EITC reduces the amount of tax you owe and may give you a refund.
 Learn more about the EITC.

 Stay up to date on announcements and resources from the Social Security Administration by opening the links below.

 - Request for Waiver of Overpayment Recovery or Change in Repayment Rate – SSA Form SSA-632-BK

 - Annual Cost of Living increase and federal benefit rates with related annual figures

 - Annual Medicare Costs | Medicare Costs at a Glance

 Are you new to LinkedIn or considering setting up a profile on LinkedIn’s professional social network as part of your job search?
 Creating a profile that highlights your experience and skills may help you as you look for work.

 Social Security has a blog series posted to learn how to set up a strong LinkedIn profile and start connecting with professional colleagues and contacts.